 As part of my winter vacation 2012 I travelled from Miyazaki by bus to Kagoshima where I stayed the night.
 From Kagoshima I took a ferry in the morning to Yakushima.

 I always wanted to visit Yakushima, but it is quite far out unless you live in Kagoshima Prefecture.

 Basically there are only 2 ways to access Yakushima.

 One is by ferry / Jetfoil ferry, the other one is by airplane.
 Yakushima has a small airport.
-Connected airports are only Itami and Kagoshima, though!
+The only direct flights depart from Itami (Osaka) and Kagoshima.

 As it’s so far out, I suggest staying there for at LEAST 2 days.
 I stayed 3 days and you’ll see in the following post(s) how much I managed to see during that time.

 I’m not going to write in great detail about how you can access the little island.
 There’s a really great pamphlet in English provided by the Japan National Tourism Organization.
 You can view it here.

 The pamphlet is quite nice, but for even more information I recommend this website: “Yakumonkey’s Yakushima – A Visitor’s Guide”

 As he lived on Yakushima for a long time, he’s a much better source than I am!
 He also published a book that you can order and take as a guidebook with you: Yakushima: A Yakumonkey Guide